-Each concentration has a different number of required credits.
-In all four concentrations, 6 of the total credits may be earned with a thesis.
-Regardless of the concentration selected, all students must meet the core and distribution requirements given below and pass a comprehensive exam or write a thesis.
+Six of the total concentration credits may be earned with a thesis.
+All students must meet the core and distribution requirements given below and demonstrate proficiency through a portfolio, thesis, or capstone project.

 |Select six required courses (not electives) specified under the concentration in French.||18|

 |Latino, Latin American, or Spanish cultures, literatures, or linguistics|